VKCOM/kphp/docs/kphp-language/howto-by-kphp/call-function-by-name.md

 An ability to call a function/method by name does not exist in compiled languages.
 But it exists in plain PHP and is essential in various routing/ORMs and so on.

-KPHP **does not support** calling by name, just as any other compiled language.
+KPHP **does not support** calling by a dynamic name, just like any other compiled language.
 How to achieve the same result?

 ## How is it done in plain PHP?

-In PHP you just call any function by name / any method by name / create a class by name:
+In PHP, you just call any function by name / any method by name / create a class by name:

 ```php
 $f_name = "...";